cenirevec/gdpr-companion/README.md

 # GDPR Companion
-A WebExtension to configure your RGPD policy across websites
+A WebExtension to configure your GDPR policy across websites